Updated: March 28, 2025

 Thanks to its continuous learning capabilities and broader data scope, ML forecasting excels where other methods struggle.
 For example, unlike conventional methods, machine learning can predict demand for brand-new products by analyzing sales performance data on similar products.

-And as new data becomes available, the ML model can fine-tune its approach to align predictions with evolving insights.
+Whenever new data becomes available, the ML model fine-tunes its approach to align predictions with evolving insights.
 These tools can also streamline the data management workflow by automating the data preparation efforts of analytics teams.

 ML-powered forecasting requires commitment though, as companies need significant upfront investment to get started on the ML technology and establish in-house expertise.
 This type of forecasting is also associated with complexities in implementation and maintenance — but not if you join your efforts with a dedicated ecommerce development company.

-Let’s take a look at a comparison chart that outlines the main differences between the three forecasting approaches.
+Let’s take a look at a comparison chart that outlines the main differences between the spreadsheets, BI tools, and ML-driven demand forecasting.

 Gain full visibility into supply and demand

-How to approach advanced demand forecasting?
+How to do advanced demand forecasting?
 5 crucial steps

-If you need to solve the forecasting problem with something more robust than spreadsheets, here’s what your roadmap can look like if you want to set up a smart data-based forecasting process.
+If you need to solve the forecasting problem with something more robust than spreadsheets, here’s your roadmap to setting up a smart data-based forecasting process.

 An efficient forecasting method is contingent upon a wide selection of relevant and accurate data points.
 Here’s what data you need to lay the groundwork for a successful prediction model:

-Most forecasting models also call for website traffic data, search term insights, social media data, and weather information.
-You need to have it both for the past and for the future to supercharge the veracity of your forecasting solution.
+Most forecasting models also call for website traffic data, search term insights, social media data, and weather information to supercharge prediction veracity.

 Common tasks involved in data preparation include: